Skip to content

 • Cap the stall counter low.
 The Magentic-One paper uses ≤2.
 Higher thresholds let the team thrash longer before re-planning.

 • Sandbox by default.
-Microsoft's reference implementation strongly advises running specialists "in isolated environments, such as Docker containers" (microsoft/autogen-magentic-one).
+Microsoft's reference implementation advises running specialists "in isolated environments, such as Docker containers" (microsoft/autogen-magentic-one).

 • Pause before irreversible actions.
-Microsoft Research explicitly recommends a human gate before file deletion, external API writes, or any action with no rollback (Microsoft Research).
+Microsoft Research recommends a human gate before file deletion, external API writes, or any action with no rollback (Microsoft Research).

 Example